walter-arrighetti/ResolveDB_backup/README.md

 # ResolveDB_backup
-Scripts for weekly dumps and backups of (centralized) *DaVinci Resolve Studio* PSQL database; for Windows, macOS and Linux.
+Scripts for weekly dumps and backups of centralized *DaVinci Resolve* QPSQL database; for Windows, macOS and Linux.
 N.B.: No proficiencies of SQL databases are required to use these tools !

-Please use only the files in the subfolder of the operating system for your *Resolve* database server.
-For Windows and macOS, the installation of *DaVinci Resolve* in the centralized server must include the PostgreSQL embedded in the installer package; for all OSs, these tools must be run as a superuser/administrator account (real 'root' or 'Administrator' user).
+Please use only the files in the subfolder of the operating system for your *DaVinci Resolve* database server.
+For Windows and macOS, the installation of in the centralized server must include the PostgreSQL embedded in the installer package and the use of the default database user "postgres"; for all OSs, these tools must be run as a superuser/administrator account (real 'root' or 'Administrator' user).

 Instead, the *DaVinci Resolve Studio* clients can be deployed on *any* available operating systems.
 Preferably, shared media should be located in centralized or co-located storage (SAN, NAS, Cloud).
 Consult [Blackmagic Design *DaVinci Resolve Reference Manual*](https://www.blackmagicdesign.com/support/family/davinci-resolve-and-fusion) for instructions on media storage and path management across heterogeneous OS clients with centralized database(s).